AhmedMoustafaa/airfoil-selector/README.md

 # Multi-Objective Airfoil Selector for UAV Design
-This project implements an optimization algorithm for selecting airfoils that meet multiple design objectives for Unmanned Aerial Vehicles (UAVs).
-It focuses on maximizing lift coefficient (CL), minimizing drag coefficient (Cd), and optimizing the Cd/CL ratio, considering user-defined constraints.
+This project implements an optimized search algorithm for selecting airfoils that meet multiple design objectives for Unmanned Aerial Vehicles (UAVs).
+It focuses on maximizing the lift coefficient (CL), minimizing the drag coefficient (Cd), and optimizing the Cd/CL ratio, considering user-defined constraints.

 # Features
 - Supports multi-objective optimization with three objectives: